Alocasia 'Regal Shield' Care Indoors, Common Problems and their Remedies

 Watering

-Water Alocasia 'Regal Shield' thoroughly during the growing season and allow the top 2 inches of soil to dry out between waterings to maintain the soil moderately moist.
+Water Alocasia 'Regal Shield' thoroughly in spring and fall and allow the top 2 inches of soil to dry out between waterings.
+Maintain the soil moderately moist and avoid overwatering to prevent yellowing and rotting.

-Lessen watering during the cold season to keep the soil barely moist but do not allow the soil to dry out completely.
+Lessen watering in fall and winter to keep the soil barely moist as growth is slowed at this time.
+Do not allow the soil to dry out completely to avoid wilting and drooping.

 Underwatering will signal dormancy to the plant which may cause the leaves to start dying in readiness for dormancy.

-Regal Shield Alocasia does not like to sit in soggy soil as it is prone to fungal infestations like root-rot and leaf spot disease.
-Therefore, ensure the pot has a drainage hole to prevent the soil from getting soggy.
+Do not allow the plant to sit in soggy soil as it can lead to root-rot and death of the plant.
+Make sure that the pot has a drainage hole and the soil is well-draining.

 Temperature and Humidity

 Average warmth of 15-270C is ideal for Alocasia 'Regal Shield'.
 Below 130C, the plant may drop all its leaves and go into dormancy stage.
-Keep it away from drafts as it hates sudden changes in temperature as they can cause leaf drop and reduced growth.
+Keep it away from drafts as it hates sudden changes in temperature which can cause leaf drop and reduced growth.

 Fertilizer

-Feed Alocasia 'Regal Shield' with a balanced, liquid fertilizer every 4 weeks during the growing period for lush growth.
-Do not feed it during the cold season as the plant undergoes dormancy during this period and growth is minimal at this time.
+Feed Alocasia 'Regal Shield' with a balanced, liquid fertilizer every 4 weeks in spring and summer for lush growth.
+Do not feed it in fall and winter as the plant undergoes dormancy during this period and growth is minimal at this time.

 Flush out accumulated salts arising from fertilizers every 2-3 months by running a stream of water through the soil until the water comes out through the drainage holes.
 Let the stream of water run for a few minutes.
 Repeat the process several times.